uptane/uptane.github.io/timeline.md

 As an ISTO supported organization, the Alliance will oversee the setting of standards for the implementation/deployment of Uptane, as well as the advancement and improvement of the technology itself.

+**2019** The IEEE/ISTO standardizes the version 1.0.0 of the Uptane specification.

+**2019** The Uptane Alliance joins the Linux Foundations Joint Development Foundation, giving a pathway for ISO standardization of future versions of the specification.